apache/mxnet/docs/static_site/src/pages/api/developer_guide/examine_forward_results_with_hooks.md

 ## Post-forward hook

-Registering a hook after forward execution is very similar to pre-forward hook (as explained above) with the difference that the hook signature should be `hook(block, input, output) -> None` where **hook should not modify the input and output.** Continuing from the above example
+Registering a hook after forward execution is very similar to pre-forward hook (as explained above) with the difference that the hook signature should be `hook(block, input, output) -> None` where **hook should not modify the input and output.** Continuing from the above example:

 ```